tessercat/pbx-docs/django/fsapi.md

 The `/fsapi` view
-returns a FreeSWITCH XML fragment when the/handlers raise 404 instead of the default.

-The view attaches a custom 404 handler to every request that returns a FreeSWITCH XML fragment.
+returns a FreeSWITCH XML fragment when handlers raise 404 instead of the default by adding a custom 404 handler method to every request that returns a FreeSWITCH XML fragment.

-The default `common` app 404 handler detects the custom handler and returns its result instead of the default HTML 404 response.
+The default `common` app 404 handler detects the custom attribute and returns its result instead of the default HTML 404 response.